dwjohnston/react-github-permalink/README.md

 }
 ```

-I also highly rate the [`vscode-copy-github-permalink` plugin](https://marketplace.visualstudio.com/items?itemName=hogashi.vscode-copy-github-permalink) which makes for ease in generating the permalinks.
+I also highly rate the [`vscode-copy-github-permalink` plugin](https://marketplace.visualstudio.com/items?itemName=hogashi.vscode-copy-github-permalink) which makes for ease in generating the permalinks from within VSCode.

 ## Rate Limits and Authentication